A moving lemma for cohomology with support: Action of cycles on open varieties

 Since $X$ and $Y$ are assumed to be smooth projective and equi-dimensional, any algebraic cycle $\Gamma\in Z^c(X\times Y)$ gives rise to an action

-which by \ref{item:action-of-cycles-rationally-trivial} depends only on the rational equivalence class of $\Gamma$.
+which by condition~\ref{item:action-of-cycles-rationally-trivial} depends only on the rational equivalence class of $\Gamma$.
 Roughly speaking, the purpose of this section is to generalize this result to smooth quasi-projective varieties that are not necessarily projective but which admit a smooth projective compactification.
 In other words, we aim to construct a similar action between the cohomology of suitable open subsets $U\subset X$ and $U'\subset Y$.
 Moreover, instead of ordinary cohomology groups, we will consider the more general situation of cohomology with support.
+A closely related discussion of the action of correspondences on Chow groups with support can be found in \cite[Section 1]{ruelling}.